 - Add flour mixture to the wet ingredients.
 Stir by hand just until combined (it's okay if there are a few flour pockets).
 Add shredded carrots and stir until incorporated making sure to get any remaining flour bits mixed in.

-- Divide batter evenly among pans and bake at 350° F for 28 to 30 minutes, rotating pans halfway through.
+- Divide batter evenly among pans and bake at 350° F for 28 to 32 minutes, rotating pans halfway through.
+If using 8-inch rounds, increase time to 35 minutes.
 Cakes are done when a toothpick inserted in the center of one of the cakes comes out clean.
 Cool in the pans for 10 minutes.
 Run a butter knife around the edges of the pans and remove cakes.
 Let them cool completely on a wire rack.

 Cream Cheese Frosting

-- Make sure your ingredients are room temperature.
-In a mixing bowl, beat cream cheese and butter with an electric mixer until light and fluffy, about 5 minutes.
+- In a mixing bowl, beat cream cheese and butter with an electric mixer until light and fluffy, about 5 minutes.
 Add confectioners' sugar and mix until combined.
 Add vanilla and mix until incorporated.

 - If the cakes domed while baking, use a serrated knife to level off the cakes.